gluap/OpenBikeSensor3dPrintableCase/MainCase/VerticalCase_JSN-AJ/logo-case-generator/readme-backrack-mount.txt

 # Generating backrack mount

+0.)
+Fetch this branch, if you do not have it yet:

+``git clone https://github.com/gluap/OpenBikeSensor3dPrintableCase.git --branch backrack_openscad``

 1.)
 Init git submodules to get the required openscad packages

 ``git submodule init && git submodule update``